Nearly all my editing clients use words like intuitive, seer or psychic to describe my feedback.

-And yes, often during this read, I get a sense of what is holding the author back – of why these issues are there.
-It’s not all that woo-woo: Our subconscious minds take in millions of bits more information than our conscious minds; I believe intuition is simply logic based on subconscious information, and the way I work allows insights to bubble up from my subconscious.
+It’s not particularly woo-woo: Our subconscious minds take in millions of bits more information than our conscious minds; I believe intuition is simply logic based on subconscious information, and the way I work allows insights to bubble up from my subconscious.

-It takes a great deal of time and concentration to articulate exactly why something feels off to me, or to look at a note that seems like an intuition and figure out what, language-wise, gave rise to it.
+It takes a great deal of time and contemplation to articulate exactly why something feels off to me, or to provide a logical rationale for a subconscious insight.
 Yet my experience is that clients appreciate this depth and feel that I’ve really understood them as people – not just as words on the page.
 And invariably, this approach leads to stronger writing and a stronger manuscript.